The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

 Is Busan expensive?

 Accommodation will likely be your biggest expense.
-Outside of peak season, expect to pay somewhere between $100 to $150 per night for a simple double room with a private bathroom and air conditioning in a central area.
+Prices are similar to Seoul, and you can expect to pay around $100 to $200 per night for a basic double room with a private bathroom and air conditioning in central areas.

 How to get around in Busan